Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	20231105	PRESETS: add a generic text and description per preset explaing the general style of play for this type of character on Vortex Adventure
-	2023114		NEWCHAR: expand the XP warning with a explainatory text on skill shuffle for new players.
+			NEWCHAR: expand the XP warning with a explainatory text on skill shuffle for new players.
 			FIX: Again faulty scaling based of the image Character Eigenschappen based on current screen dimensions
 			UNITTEST: improved unittests for vaardigheden.json to cross-reference Spells, Recipes, Requirements
 			UNITTEST: add unittests for presets.json